tigranargit/github-slideshow/_posts/0000-01-02-tigranargit.md

 layout: slide
 title: "Welcome to tigranargit's slide!"
 ---
-This is tigranargit's slide second try
+This is my awesome slide
 Use the left arrow to go back!